 An abstract of my work is here, should you be interested in the topic.
 A download link for the dissertation is here.

 In the process of searching my dissertation topic I first focused on a quite different topic.
-I created sonogram analysis for an iconic work of modern music — Gesang der Jünglinge im Feuerofen by Karlheinz Stockhausen.
+I created sonogram analysis for an iconic work of modern music – Gesang der Jünglinge im Feuerofen by Karlheinz Stockhausen.
 The music was created in 1956 with analog electronic technology only.
 When I found the compositional sketch materials for the composition in the New York Public Library I was deeply fascinated by the energy, commitment and creativity, arising from these materials.
 This looked like a daunting task to undig the treasures of this creative wizzardry.
 Stockhausen created each sound as if it were a miniature universe.
 I found much beauty there.
+Here is an excellent introduction into this seminal piece of music.

 The music itself was created for five loudspeakers originally, four in the horizontal space and one was originally placed above the audience.
 Recordings of a boy singing passages from the Book of Daniel of the bible create a strange sense of intimacy with an unknown world of sounds.